allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 <img alt="Test regression" src="/img/articles/2024-03-10-rest-service-client-design-testing-monitoring/regression.png"/>

 **Sending a resource** — verification whether the client sends data to the specified URL in a format acceptable by the previously stubbed endpoint.
-In the following example, I test publishing an event to [Hermes](https://hermes.allegro.tech/), a message broker built on top of Kafka widely used in Allegro.
+In the following example, I test publishing an event to [Hermes](https://hermes.allegro.tech/), a message broker built on top of Kafka widely used at Allegro.

 ```kotlin
 @Test